-Live unofficial results are available during the race at liveresults.nyrr.org.
+Live unofficial results are available during the race in the NYRR Mobile App.
 Features include leaderboards, map tracking, and an individual runner search that can be shared on Facebook and Twitter.
-Tell your friends and family to follow your progress, and because the system works great on mobile devices, you can get unofficial results right after the race!
+Tell your friends and family to follow your progress, and get unofficial results right after the race!

 Need some motivation to train this spring?
 Join Front Runners New York for a run.
 FRNY welcome runners of all levels and has a special Beginner’s Clinic for new runners.
 For more information, visit the FRNY website or email [email protected].
 To keep up with the Pride Run entertainment, prizes, and events leading up to the race, like and follow the race's Facebook page.

 Mile 1: Start on East Drive just south of the 102nd Street Transverse and head north around the top of the park.
-Climb the race's toughest incline, Harlem Hill, before the 1-mile mark.
+Climb the race's toughest incline, Harlem Hill, before the one-mile mark.

 Mile 2: Continue south on West Drive through a series of three rolling hills between the Transverse and the southwestern edge of the Reservoir.